Building a React Water Tracker

 }, [dailyCount]);

-The key learning: localStorage only stores strings, so I needed JSON.stringify() to save and JSON.parse() to retrieve.
-I also added error handling with try-catch in case the data got corrupted.
+The key learning: localStorage only stores strings, so JSON.stringify() is needed to save and JSON.parse() to retrieve.
+I also added error handling with try/catch in case the data gets corrupted.

-This was honestly the most challenging feature.
+This was the most challenging feature.
 I needed the daily counter to reset at midnight and the weekly counter to reset every Monday.
+The approach was to save a timestamp whenever a cup is added, compare it to today on app load, and reset the appropriate counter if it's a different day or week.

 function isNewDay(savedDateString) {